bazzline/php_component_database_file_storage/README.md

     * fixed broken unit test
 * [0.3.0](https://github.com/bazzline/php_component_database_file_storage/tree/0.3.0) - released at 10.09.2015
     * created and used own `LockableWriter` to switch from "FileNameLock" to "FileHandlerLock"

+# Final Words

+Star it if you like it :-).
+Add issues if you need it.
+Pull patches if you enjoy it.
+Write a blog entry if use it.
+Make a [donation](https://gratipay.com/~stevleibelt) if you love it :-].